The Trinity War.

 The human population in Himiratia started rioting, first they attacked the surrounding villages using new weapons no one had witnessed before.

-The weapons wielded iron forged bullets, being up in the mountains the Aer clan stood a chance and simply barricaded themselves within their palace walls, those in the surrounding villages who weren’t offered the councils or the richer members of their clan’s protection in their fortified walls were forced to retreat and flee for their lives to the neighbouring clans.
+The weapons wielded iron forged bullets and being up in the mountains the Aer clan stood a chance and simply barricaded themselves within their palace walls, those in the surrounding villages who weren’t offered the councils or the richer members of their clan’s protection in their fortified walls were forced to retreat and flee for their lives to the neighbouring clans.

 Although being welcomed with open arms they didn’t forget what their own people had done leading to some joining forces with the human armies contributing to their plans to overthrow their own race.

-Those who didn’t agree stayed within other villages of the clans some of which were under attack much like their own had been, the humans looked to the others and seemed to find sense and sanity in their mad plans to overthrow the fae so thy rebelled and broke the once existing harmony throughout the four lands.
+Those who didn’t agree stayed within other villages of the clans some of which were under attack much like their own had been, the humans looked to the others and seemed to find sense and sanity in their mad plans to overthrow the fae so they rebelled and broke the once existing harmony throughout the four lands.

 But with the desperation of the war they had to, they had no other choice and so in self-defence they went against everything they deemed sacred.